Certificate in French Proficiency FAQs

 The program is offered on a part-time basis over several years.
 Typically students take two courses during each two-week summer institute.
 Those that wish to accelerate their program may take elective courses online or transfer up to 12 credit-hours of courses from other institutions.

 I am a new student interested in the program.
-Why do I have to wait until 2020 to begin?
+Why is it not currently offered?

-2019 courses will be offered to the current group of students who are completing the Certificate.
-Currently, we do not have enough interest to start new students in the lower level courses, so the decision was made to create a cohort model for this Certificate.
-New students beginning in 2020 will participate in two courses each summer and move through the program as a group.
-This will ensure we have sustained enrolment in each course throughout the program.
-The new cohort will only begin once we have enough interest.
+Unfortunately we do not have enough interest to start new students in the program, so the decision was made to put the Certificate on hold for now.
+New students would participate in two courses each summer and move through the program as a group/cohort.
+This ensures we have sustained enrolment in each course throughout the program.
+A new cohort will only begin once we have enough interest.
 If you would like to have your name added to a mailing list for future information, please email email@example.com.

 Does completing the Certificate qualify me for an Advanced Teacher’s Certificate?